 Is it normal to have an uneven hairline?

 Nobody has a perfectly even hairline.
 Most people have asymmetrical bodies and faces — and our hairlines are no different.
 Even if you’re not experiencing any kind of hair loss, you probably don’t have an even hairline.

-If your hairline is receding, it’s normal for one side to recede faster than the other.
+If your hairline is receding, it’s normal for one side to recede faster than the other, giving the appearance of losing hair on one side of your head.
 This can cause the hairline to look uneven or imbalanced.
 While this is natural, it can make you feel self-conscious about your hair.

 What causes an uneven hairline?